TimingSpace/dvo_adda/log.md

 2. result on random training show that it is difficult to converge for full 6 dof motion

 # 20200318
-1.todo:  remap kitti to the same intrinsic parameter with random training data. to test the domain adaption performance.
+1. todo:  remap kitti to the same intrinsic parameter with random training data. to test the domain adaption performance.
-2.. add remap.py based on inverse_warp.py
+2. add remap.py based on inverse_warp.py

+# 20200319
+1. todo :visualzie some inverse warped image to check and add to paper:
+    * available rgb and depth;
+    * available depth and random rgb
+    * available rgb and random depth
+    * random rgb and rangdom depth
+# 20200320

+1. continue work of 0319
+2. grid_corners has version conflicted, same code can't run both in 1.4 and 1.1 (solved by check the version then used differient code )
+3. control motion by motion.txt